TOD-theses/paper-T-RACE/main.typ

 + Victim Loss: "The victim suffers from financial loss in the [normal] scenario compared with the [reverse] scenario."

 For financial gains and losses, they consider Ether and ERC-20, ERC-721, ERC-777, and ERC-1155 tokens.
 As an attacker, they consider either the sender of $T_A$ or the contract that $T_A$ calls.
-The rationale of using the contract that $T_A$ calls is that it may be designed to conduct attacks and temporarily store the profits (see e.g. @torres_frontrunner_2022 for more details).
+The rationale of using the contract that $T_A$ calls is that it may be designed to conduct attacks and temporarily store the profits (see e.g. @torres_frontrunner_2021 for more details).
 The victim is the sender of $T_B$.

 === Formalization

-We now take their properties and formalize them.
-For simplicity, we do not explicitly mention $T_A$ and $T_B$ in all formulas, but assume that we inspect a specific TOD candidate $(T_A, T_B)$.
+The authors of @zhang_combatting_2023 do not provide a precise definition of attacker gain and victim loss, therefore we formalize these definitions.
+For simplicity, we do not explicitly mention $T_A$ and $T_B$ in all formulas, but assume that we inspect a specific TOD candidate $(T_A, T_B)$ and usages of the normal and reverse scenario refer to these two transactions.

 ==== Assets